 If your pension benefits are subject to a Pension Sharing Order issued by the Court following a divorce or dissolution of a civil partnership, or are subject to a qualifying agreement in Scotland, your benefits will be reduced in accordance with the Court Order or agreement.
 See the Pensions and Divorce section for further details.

-There are H M Revenue and Customs controls on the pension savings you can have before you become subject to a tax charge when you take them (over and above any tax due under the P A Y E system on a pension in payment).
-These are known as the lifetime allowance and the annual allowance.
+There are H M Revenue and Customs controls on the pension savings you can have before you become subject to a tax charge when you take them These are known as the lifetime allowance and the annual allowance.
+These are in addition to the tax you pay on your pension payments.

 Under H M Revenue and Custom rules, if the L G P S makes an unauthorised payment or if you pay some or all of your L G P S lump sum back into a pension arrangement, there will be a tax charge.

-If, after retiring, you return to employment or office within Local Government or employment with another organisation that participates in the L G P S, your pension may be reduced or suspended in accordance with the policy adopted by your administering authority.
+If you return to employment or office within Local Government or employment with another organisation that participates in the L G P S after taking your pension, it may be reduced or suspended in accordance with the policy adopted by your administering authority.
 Under the L G P S, this is an administering authority discretion and this policy must be included in a policy statement.
 Further details will be provided on request.

 Ill Health Retirement